Dr. Gregory Maertz

 Research Focus: Romanticism; the Novel; Fascism Studies; Aesthetic Theory; Twentieth-Century Art

 Gregory Maertz received his graduate degrees from Harvard University, where he specialized in German and British Romanticism (theory, poetry, and fiction), and he wrote his dissertation at the University of Heidelberg as a Fulbright and a Sinclair Kennedy Fellow.
 Prior to his arrival at St. John’s he taught at Washington University in Saint Louis as a Mellon Faculty Fellow.
 More recently, he has held visiting appointments in the German Department at Duke University and in the Writer’s Centre at Yale University’s Singapore campus, where he gave lectures on his other areas of specialization, the visual arts of the Third Reich and intersections between Modernism and National Socialist cultural production.
 He has held fellowships from the ACLS, the NEH, the Institute for Advanced Study, the National Humanities Center, the Center for the Advanced Study of the Visual Arts, the Rockefeller Foundation, the Gerda Henkel Foundation, and the DAAD.
-His publications include the books Literature and the Cult of Personality and Cultural Interactions in the Romantic Age, an edition of George Eliot’s Middlemarch, and articles and reviews in Comparative Literature Studies, Eighteenth-Century Fiction, Eighteenth-Century Studies, European Romantic Review, German Studies Review, Michigan Germanic Studies, Modernism/modernity, Papers on Language and Literature, Patterns of Prejudice, Scottish Literary Journal, Studies in Scottish Literature, University of Mississippi Studies in English, and The Wordsworth Circle.
+His publications include the books Literature and the Cult of Personality and Cultural Interactions in the Romantic Age, an edition of George Eliot’s Middlemarch, articles in the collections 1650-1850, Art and Artistic Life During Two World Wars, Fascism and the New Man, Kunst und Propaganda in der Wehrmacht, Modernism, Christianity and the Apocalypse, Narrative Ironies, and Romantic Prose Fiction, and articles and reviews in Comparative Literature Studies, Eighteenth-Century Fiction, Eighteenth-Century Studies, European Romantic Review, German Studies Review, Michigan Germanic Studies, Modernism/modernity, Papers on Language and Literature, The Pater Newsletter, Patterns of Prejudice, Scottish Literary Journal, Studies in Scottish Literature, University of Mississippi Studies in English, The Victorian Newsletter, Wiener Slawistisches Jahrbuch, and The Wordsworth Circle.
 Art exhibitions that he has co-curated include Kunst und Propaganda im Streit der Nationen 1930-1945 [Art and Propaganda in the Conflict of Nations] at the Deutsches Historisches Museum in Berlin (January-April 2007) and Kunst I Kamp [Art in Battle] at KODE: Art Museums in Bergen, Norway (September 2015-February 2016).
 His current projects include a monograph, Nostalgia for the Future: Modernist Idioms in the Art of Nazi Germany, and a new edition of Friedrich Nietzsche’s On the Genealogy of Morals.
 At St. John’s he has been recognized as a finalist for Student Government Teacher of the Year (1998) and received multiple Faculty Recognition Awards, Summer Research Grants, and Seed Grants.

 “Literature and the Cult of Personality,” Yale-NUS College, Singapore, March 2, 2017.